bitcoin-unlimited/BUwiki/autofinalization_parking.md

 ### Node Synchronization Failure

-The effect of chain parking is that most nodes do not switch to the most-work chain.
-A synchronizing node has a "current" chain, so will choose the most work chain -- that is the one that is parked by the rest of the network that "saw" this chain appear post-finalization.
-If this most-work chain fork is greater than 10 blocks, and is maintained, it will be chosen by all new nodes in the system and by all SPV wallets.
+The effect of chain parking is that nodes do not immediately switch to the most-work chain.
+Instead they stick with the "current" chain.
+This "current" chain is the most-work chain in the set that the node's connections are advertising.
+If this fork length is greater than the auto-finalization depth (10 blocks on BCH), it will be "finalized" and so persistently prevent switching.

+There are two avenues of attack.
+In the first, the attacker creates a deep reorganization most-work chain.
+None of the existing nodes will switch to it due to their finalization rules.
+However, all new nodes in the system will synchronize to it (if visible during synchronization) and all SPV wallets will choose it.

-This would be a very expensive attack to maintain, but would force BCH developers to hard code a checkpoint into every full node and SPV wallet to rejects the attacker's chain.
+This would be an expensive attack to maintain, but would force BCH developers to hard code a checkpoint into every full node and SPV wallet to rejects the attacker's chain.

+In the second attack, the attacker creates a lower-work fork 1 block longer than the auto-finalization depth anywhere (or in multiple places to gain multiple attempts) in the chain.
+It then attempts to push this fork into synchronizing nodes, causing finalization into this "dead-end".
+If the synchronizing node is also successfully eclipse attacked, the attack will succeed since the node will not be aware of any greater work chain.
+Otherwise the success of the attack will fail given a careful implementation of synchronization that first validates the POW in most-work chain's full header path, and second rejects any attempts to inject blocks into the node that are not on this path.

+These problems were demonstrated during the BCHABC fork on Dec 1, 2020<sup>F3</sup>.
+[This section document was updated on Dec 2 to include this evidence]

 ### Fork Matching Attack